Beginner Breathwork Anxiety: 2025 Calming Guide

 • Use Triggers: Pair with routines, e.g., after brushing teeth or during a commute.

-• Apply in Anxiety: Use 4-7-8 during panic attacks or resonant breathing before meetings.
+• Use in Tough Moments: Try 4-7-8 for spikes of anxiety or resonant breathing before meetings.

-• Stay Consistent: Daily practice builds lasting calm and resilience.
+• Stay Consistent: Daily practice can build lasting calm and resilience.

 For a comfy setup, try a meditation cushion under $50.